The-True-Hooha/open-api/README.md

 # OpenAI API Readme

-This repository provides an integration of the OpenAI API into your application.
+This repository provides a simple integration of the OpenAI API into a basic spring app.
 With the OpenAI API, you can access state-of-the-art natural language processing and machine learning models, including GPT-3 and DALL-E.

 ## Getting Started